jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 It is okay to have a little gap as shown below if the connection is snug.
-Please note that overcrimping can lead to the wire being cut, but if the wires are placed correctly in the notch this is unlikely.
+Again note that over crimping can lead to the wire being cut, but if the wires are placed correctly in the notch this is unlikely.

 <br>